-Welcome to the Capitol Reef National Park Self-Guided Driving Tour
+Welcome to the Capitol Reef Tour

 Discover the hidden gem of Utah’s national parks!
 This self-guided driving tour takes you through the colorful, awe-inspiring Capitol Reef.
 This park is home to hundreds of millions of years of history and tons of fantastic hikes and vistas.
 Plus, dig into the long, surprising history of the park’s human inhabitants, from the ancient tribes to the Mormon pioneers scraping out a living in one of the most remote parts of America.